-- The RSC meets the re-entry needs of high-risk offenders/defendants by providing evidence-based interventions that prepare them to: - Refrain from engaging in criminal activities; - Support recovery and prevent relapse; - Succeed in a treatment modality (e.g., intensive outpatient, residential, etc.); - Adhere to supervision requirements; - Succeed in vocational/educational undertakings; - Improve familial relationships; and - Initiate productive community reintegration. - The RSC strengthens and promotes accountability by: - Providing residential sanctions to high-risk offenders/defendants who are non-compliant or at risk of violating their release conditions and pose a risk to public safety; and - Recommending effective community intervention strategies and prompt, meaningful sanctions that improve the likelihood of successful supervision outcomes. - The RSC integrates offenders/defendants into the community by collaborating with the Office of Community Supervision Services (OCSIS), Pretrial Services Agency (PSA), and external stakeholders to create a seamless transition to community-based treatment providers and resources for vocational, educational, and employment opportunities.
+Principles • The RSC meets the re-entry needs of supervisees assessed to be at high rincipies risk of reoffending by providing evidence-based interventions that prepare them to: Refrain from engaging in criminal activities; Support recovery and prevent relapse; Succeed in a treatment modality (e.g., intensive outpatient, residential, etc.); Adhere to supervision requirements; Succeed in vocational/educational undertakings; Improve familial relationships; and Initiate productive community reintegration.
+The RSC strengthens and promotes accountability by: Providing residential sanctions to high-risk supervisees who are non- compliant or at risk of violating their release conditions and pose a risk to public safety; and Recommending effective community intervention strategies and prompt, meaningful sanctions that improve the likelihood of successful supervision outcomes. • The RSC integrates supervisees into the community by collaborating with the Office of Community Supervision Services (OCSIS), Pretrial Services Agency (PSA), and external stakeholders to create a seamless transition to community-based treatment providers and resources for vocational, educational, and employment opportunities.

-Page 6 of 8

-Definitions

-Assessments

-Tools used to determine risk, need, and responsivity factors.
-Assessments are conducted to identify the supervision level for the offender's/defendant's risk and match specific interventions to the offender's/defendant's needs.

-Criminogenic Needs

-Criminogenic risk factors that are dynamic, e.g., antisocial cognitions, substance use, etc. When addressed, they can affect a person's likelihood to engage in future criminal activity.
+Definitions Assessments Tools used to determine risk, need, and responsivity factors.
+Assessments identify and match supervisees to appropriate interventions based on their risk level, strengths, and needs.
+Criminogenic Needs Criminogenic risk factors that are dynamic, e.g., antisocial cognitions, substance use, etc. When addressed, they can affect a person's likelihood to engage in future criminal activity.
 Because criminogenic needs are treatable, they can guide an intervention strategy.

-Criminogenic Risk

-Characteristics of individuals associated with a greater likelihood to reoffend in the future.
+Criminogenic Risk Characteristics of individuals associated with a greater likelihood to re- offend in the future.
 They include static and dynamic factors.

-Criminogenic risks are categorized as follows:

-The Top Four (Highly Predictive)

-- History of Antisocial Behavior

-- Antisocial Personality Pattern

-- Antisocial Cognition

-- Antisocial Associates

-The Lower Four (Very Predictive)

-- Poor family and/or poor marital relationships - Low educational achievement/unemployment or under-employment - Poor use of leisure/recreational time - Substance use

-Evidence-Based Practices (EBP)

-The conscientious use of the best research currently available to provide the basis for informed decisions about the supervision of individuals, as well as the design and delivery of policies and practices to achieve maximum, measurable reductions in recidivism.
+Criminogenic risks are categorized as follows: • History of Antisocial Behavior; • Antisocial Personality Pattern; • Antisocial Cognition; • Antisocial Associates; • Poor family and/or poor marital relationships; • Low educational achievement/unemployment or under-employment; • Poor use of leisure/recreational time; and • Substance use.
+Evidence-Based Practices (EBP) The conscientious use of the best research currently available to provide the basis for informed decisions about the supervision of individuals, as well as the design and delivery of policies and practices to achieve maximum, measurable reductions in recidivism.

-Continued on next page
+Dofinitions